randyshee/Quantum-Chemistry/Initialize CASCI Ansatz/README.md

 single excitations were also considered in this project.
 I prepared the Ansatz directly from the state vectors and produce the quantum circuits using the Qiskit Initializer so that this kind of Ansatz can be used as a complete active space configuration interaction (CASCI)
 Ansatz and had shorter depth than UCCSD Ansatz.
-On the other hand, since these states were directly prepared from the state vectors so the finals states would always be physical states (fixed numbers of electrons) unlike hardware-inspired Ansatz where the final states could be non-physical.
+On the other hand, since these states were directly prepared from the state vectors so the finals states would always be physical (fixed numbers of electrons or particle conserving) states unlike hardware-inspired Ansatz where the final states could be non-physical.

 | *4 Qubit CASCI Ansatz for H<sub>2* |
 |-------------------------|